Luffier/ladderr/README.md

 ⚠️ The script is enabled on all pages by default.
 See [section below](#security-concerns) if you want to change this ⚠️

+⚠️ There's a bug in Windows that keeps explorer.exe processes open even after closing their respective window, if you never restart your machine you may be filling your RAM inadvertently.
+This issue seems to be fixed in the 24H2 update (see [related issue](https://github.com/Luffier/ladderr/issues/17)) ⚠️

 ## How does it work?

 By leveraging protocol handlers, a File Explorer window can be opened directly